de-vnull/vnstat-on-merlin/README.md

 - This project was created with an incredible amount of support from @JackYaz, who provided support to create the “AddOn” vnstat-ui scaffold and scripting.

-    - Words cannot adequetly describe my gratefulness - Jack literally spent hours, scripting, consolidating, testing, providing feedback, and patiently responding to my every question.
-The install, menu and functioning integrated removal of old installs and email is 100% @JackYaz.
+    - Words cannot adequetly describe my gratefulness - Jack literally spent hours scripting, consolidating, testing, providing feedback, and patiently responding to feedback and answering my every question, no matter how mundane (or innane).
+The install, menu and functioning integrated removal of old installs and email is 100% credit to @JackYaz.

    - My thanks to @thelonelycoder, for allowing this script to leverage Diversion's email process.